Marcin Patrzalek

-Marcin Patrzałek ([ˈmar.t͡ɕin patˈʂa.wɛk]; born October 6, 2000), known mononymously as Marcin, is a Polish percussive fingerstyle guitarist, composer and producer.
+Marcin Patrzałek ([ˈmar.t͡ɕin patˈʂa.wɛk]; born October 6, 2000), known mononymously as Marcin, is a Polish percussive fingerstyle guitarist, composer, and producer.
 He is known for combining fingerstyle, percussive guitar techniques with modern electronic and orchestral production.
 He first gained popularity in 2015 after winning the ninth edition of Polish talent show Must Be The Music, the prize for which was 100,000 Polish złoty and an additional 100,000 złoty for promotion of his music on Polish radio station RMF FM.
-After local success he went on to release his debut record HUSH, the release of which was accompanied by singles including Patrzalek's percussive arrangement of Isaac Albéniz's "Asturias"; the video of the arrangement was released through fingerstyle label CandyRat Records.
-In subsequent years Patrzałek's popularity grew rapidly beyond Polish borders due to multiple viral releases online.
+After local success, he went on to release his debut record HUSH, the release of which was accompanied by singles including Patrzalek's percussive arrangement of Isaac Albéniz's "Asturias"; the video of the arrangement was released through fingerstyle label CandyRat Records.
+In subsequent years, Patrzałek's popularity grew rapidly beyond Polish borders due to multiple viral releases online.
 His videos were posted and discussed by notable publishers such as Rolling Stone, Metal Hammer, Classic FM, Guitar World, Billboard as well as independently.
-Patrzalek's performances have amassed over 150 million views online, the main contributors to this number being his solo acoustic guitar arrangements of major classical pieces such as Moonlight Sonata or Beethoven's 5th Symphony, as well as popular music, rock arrangements, and original compositions.
+Patrzalek's performances have amassed over 150 million views online, the main contributors to this number being his solo acoustic guitar arrangements of major classical pieces such as Beethoven's Moonlight Sonata and Symphony No. 5, as well as popular music, rock arrangements, and original compositions.

-In 2018 Patrzałek became an official endorser of Ibanez acoustic guitars.
-At the end of the same year he won the 5th edition of major Italian TV talent show Tu Si Que Vales, broadcast by Canale 5, receiving a standing ovation from the judges for the first time ever in the show.
+In 2018, Patrzałek became an official endorser of Ibanez acoustic guitars.
+At the end of the same year, he won the 5th edition of major Italian TV talent show Tu Si Que Vales, broadcast by Canale 5, receiving a standing ovation from the judges for the first time ever in the show.
 The prize for winning was €100,000.
-Later he competed in America's Got Talent which contributed to his popularity overseas, as well as produced multiple viral performances.
-Marcin's continued prolific output on Instagram and TikTok led to him being praised by guitar figures such as Tom Morello, Paul Stanley, Dweezil Zappa, Tosin Abasi and Vernon Reid.
+Later, he competed on America's Got Talent, which contributed to his popularity overseas, as well as produced multiple viral performances.
+Marcin's continued prolific output on Instagram and TikTok led to him being praised by guitar figures such as Tom Morello, Paul Stanley, Dweezil Zappa, Tosin Abasi, Vernon Reid. and Slash.

-In early 2020 it was announced that Marcin signed an exclusive recording contract with Sony Music branch - Sony Masterworks, 2 singles soon followed.
+In early 2020, it was announced that Marcin signed an exclusive recording contract with Sony Music branch Sony Masterworks; two singles soon followed.
 He is currently working on his major label debut album.

+In 2023, Marcin composed the flamenco theme of Mihawk's character for the One Piece Live Action.

 Career

 2010–2015: Career beginnings and Must Be The Music win

 Patrzałek started playing the guitar at age 10 when he picked up classical guitar under the guidance of local teacher Jerzy Pikor.
 After two years he started studying flamenco techniques, being taught by Spanish guitarist Carlos Pinana.
 Later, at age 13, Patrzalek started playing fingerstyle on an acoustic guitar.
 It quickly became his main instrument and after around a year of self-taught practice in 2015 he won the ninth edition of Polish talent-show Must Be The Music.
-Around that time he started creating electronic music on his computer and combining it with guitar playing, which later resulted in the creation of his debut record HUSH.
+Around that time he started creating electronic music on his computer and combining it with guitar playing, which later resulted in the creation of his debut record, HUSH.